top of page

 GI360 Complete (stool test)

 The GI360 Complete offers a comprehensive stool profile using PCR technology, culture, and microscopy to detect pathogens, viruses, parasites, and bacteria linked to chronic gastrointestinal symptoms.
 It also evaluates digestion, inflammation, immunology, short-chain fatty acids, and intestinal health markers like beta-glucuronidase.
+This test is useful for anyone who has food intolerances, skin issues such as rashes or acne, brain fog, joint pain, anxiety or low mood and digestive problems such as bloating, IBS or fatigue.

 How to take the test